opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 39     On the issue of maintenance of the wife, the wife submitted that all she wanted was a nominal

 sum of $1 [note: 26] in order to preserve her rights in the event anything untoward happens to her in the future.
-The wife referred to _Tan Bee Giok v Loh Kum Yong_ [1996] 3 SLR(R) 605 (“ _Tan Bee Giok_ ”) in which the Court of Appeal held that the court could not vary the maintenance order under s 112 of the Women’s Charter (Cap 353, 1985 Rev Ed) (now s 118 of the present WC) if there was no subsisting order for maintenance.
+The wife referred to _Tan Bee Giok v Loh Kum Yong_ <span class="citation">[1996] 3 SLR(R) 605</span> (“ _Tan Bee Giok_ ”) in which the Court of Appeal held that the court could not vary the maintenance order under s 112 of the Women’s Charter (Cap 353, 1985 Rev Ed) (now s 118 of the present WC) if there was no subsisting order for maintenance.
 The husband submitted that she should get no maintenance.

 40     Given that the wife was earning a good salary and she only wanted nominal maintenance to preserve her right for maintenance in the future should the need arise, I decided for pragmatic reasons that it was not necessary to order nominal maintenance merely to preserve her rights to maintenance in future.
 To achieve this end, I indicated that this would not preclude her from applying for maintenance in the future should there be a need for her to do so.
 Thus I made no order as regards her maintenance.
 I am aware that the Court of Appeal in _Tan Bee Giok_ made the following observations (at [15]):